AlexanderMakarov/am-budget-view/README.md

      1500 dollars and 30 cents) with amount of the transaction.
   - Details - string with details/comments of the transaction.
   - AccountCurrency - 3 chars ISO code of the currency of the account.
-  - OriginCurrency - 3 chars ISO code of the currency of the transaction before conversion.
+  - OriginCurrency - (optional) 3 chars ISO code of the currency of the transaction before conversion.
-  - OriginCurrencyAmount - string with amount of the transaction in origin currency.
+  - OriginCurrencyAmount - (optional) string with amount of the transaction in origin currency.

 To add new bank support please create an issue in repository with example of file with transactions downloaded from the bank application and instructions how you got this file.